moirahartigan/Portfolio-2---Alien-Memory-Game/README.md

 ### <em>Win Modal</em>

-Similar in style to the "How To Play" modal, the win message was created again with a brigtht white background in contrast with the game board.
+Similar in style to the "How To Play" modal, the win message was created again with a bright white background in contrast with the game board.
 A dark overlay was again applied to hide the game in the background and here the score is displayed for the user to see how many moves were made, and how much time was taken to complete the game.
 A thumbs up image was included to consider younger users who may not be able to read the message.

  <br>
  <br>